peterruler/A-Medical-AI-Chat/README.md

 - and run the chat in a browser:
 - `chainlit run langchain-gemma-ollama-chainlit-de.py`

-# Download Ollama Commandline Tool
-- From URL: https://ollama.ai/ - install for your system
-- Check in a terminal: `ollama -v`
-- `ollama list` lists the installed models
+# Install a model thats not listed in the ollama directory
 - Create the ollama file from model:
 - `ollama create biomistral -f Modelfile`